 “I have worked with Lin Laurie at Intuit over several years and various projects in her capacity as both an instructional designer and program manager.
 She is extremely detail-oriented, prompt with her deliverables, and easy to work with.
 I found her to be knowledgeable in creating software training for developers and she had a good understanding of the software development process.
 She is experienced with SCRUM and Agile and is adept at using many different authoring tools to provide needed documentation and other educational material.
 Lin is one of those people who can quickly comprehend new ideas and technical concepts.
 I found her to be very professional and personable in all my dealings with her.
 I would use her services again without hesitation if the opportunity were to arise.” – Merlita Tolentino, Staff Program Manager, Intuit

 “I hired Lin in 2010-2011 as a contract program manager for Learning and Development.
-Her area of responsibilities included working with managers who requested training to work with training vendors and trainers to customize existing trainer for software development.
-Lin was responsible for booking the courses, scheduling vendors for payments, setting up the sites when they were in San Diego and sometimes in Mt.
-View.
-She dealt with a $5 million training budget in her capacity and was extremely responsible about spending that money wisely.
+She was responsible for getting manager specs and interacting with vendors to develop and customize courses software and hardware courses.
+She was responsible for booking the courses, scheduling vendors for payment processing, adding courses to the LMS, and ordering site setups.
+She dealt with a $5 million training budget in her capacity and was highly responsible about spending that money wisely.

 She would update the LMS with course descriptions and other course details.
-In fact, during the year she worked with us, she did so much work, she overwhelmed the system with the number of courses she put together.
-We only had a part-time support person for the LMS to do the entry but they were also supporting 5 VPs and Lin’s entries were at the bottom of the list, so she learned how to enter her own courses so she was able to enter more courses than we first expected her to be able to put together so quickly.
+During the year she worked with us, she overwhelmed the system with the number of courses she put together.
+We only had a part-time support person for the LMS to do the entry, but they also supported 5 VPs.
+Lin’s entries were at the bottom of the list, so she learned how to enter her courses.
+She was able to develop, schedule, and enter far more courses than we expected her to be able to put together so quickly.
 We didn’t expect her to work as hard and deliver as much as she did in such a short time.

-Once courses were completed, she was then required to obtain the course evaluations, using the Kirkpatrick Model: Four Levels of Learning Evaluation to determine the effectiveness of the training, and to determine whether to continue using the trainers and/or training company.
-While most instructional designers or other learning program managers only get to level 3, she was able to wait 5-6 months and interview the students and their managers to determine the usefulness of the course they took.
-It isn’t common to get to this level and she was always grateful when she was able to complete this level.
+After courses were completed, Lin then did follow-up course evaluations, using the Kirkpatrick Model: Four Levels of Learning Evaluation to determine the effectiveness of the training and to determine whether to continue using the trainers and training company.
+While most instructional designers or other learning program managers only get to level 3, she could wait 5-6 months and interview the students and their managers to determine the usefulness of the course they took.
+It isn’t common to get to this level, and she was always grateful when she could complete evaluations to this level.

 What I liked best about working with Lin was that there was no task too big or too small for her to take on.
-She enjoyed the work she did, and I was sorry that I didn’t have a more permanent role for her.
-She is definitely someone I’d enjoy working with again.” – Bee Ng Vice President, Intuit Learning and Development
+She enjoyed her work, and I was sorry that I didn’t have a more permanent role for her.
+She is someone I’d enjoy working with again.” – Bee Ng, Vice President, Intuit Learning and Development